aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 mermaid: false
 ---

-# Which AI Security Framework Should You Use?
-A Decision Guide for 2026
+# The Right AI Security Framework Depends on the Question You're Asking

-*By Amine Raji, PhD, CISSP*

 ---

 There are now more than 20 frameworks claiming to address AI security risk.
 If you've been trying to figure out which one your team should use, you've probably seen both failure modes: teams that try to implement all of them simultaneously and produce six months of documentation with no usable threat model, and teams that pick one at random, implement it superficially, then wonder why it didn't help.

+A team I reviewed had spent three months mapping their agent deployment across MAESTRO, NIST AI RMF, and ISO 42001 simultaneously.
+They had a 60-page alignment document.
+They had no threat model.

 Both failures come from asking the wrong question.